Terraforming Mars (board game): Reception

 Terraforming Mars received highly positive reviews following its release.
 Reviewing from Ars Technica, Aaron Zimmerman criticised the "serious art and component weaknesses", but praised the engine-building mechanism, the uniqueness of cards, and variable starting corporate cards, concluding that it is "a crunchy, engaging brain-burner with amazing theme".
 It was subsequently listed on Ars Technica as one of its 20 best games of 2016.
 Matt Thrower from IGN also commented positively on the game's replayability.
 Editors from Polygon stated that the card system was "gripping" and described the game arc was "gratifying"; Terraforming Mars was also listed as its runner up for best game of 2016 and best strategy game of 2016.
 Similarly, Popular Mechanics named Terraforming Mars as one of its 50 best games of the year.
 Vulture called it "the best high strategy game of 2016."
 In an article for The Guardian, Dan Jolin said that the projects "synergise in many different and rewarding ways", and stated that "isn't just a great science game, it's a great game full stop".

 The game was nominated for the 2017 Kennerspiel des Jahres award for Best Strategy Game of the Year.
 It won Best Family/Adult Game at the 2017 Deutscher Spiele Preis.
 From 2019 to 2020, Terraforming Mars peaked as the 3rd ranked board game on BoardGameGeek.

 The expansions to the game were also received positively.
 Hellas and Elysium and Venus Next were the two runners-up for the Golden Geek award for the best expansion to a game in 2017.
 Prelude has been received very well by critics for speeding up the beginning phase by giving each player extra abilities at the start of the game.

 Media tie-ins

 In 2021, a tie-in novel based on the game by author Jane Killick called In the Shadow of Deimos was published by Aconyte Books.
 In 2022, a second novel titled Edge of Catastrophe was released by Jane Killick.
+In 2024, a third novel titled Shores of a New Horizon was released by M. Darusha Wehm.